quietfanatic/verdant-fang/README.md

   - Nudity (can be turned off)
   - Snakes (cannot be turned off)

-### Requirements

-This game requires a video driver that supports OpenGL 3.1 or higher (not OpenGL ES).
-For the most part, anything made since 2011 should work.

 ### Controls

 The default controls are as follows: